Diane Kruger: Other activities

 Kruger was the hostess of the opening and closing ceremonies of the 2007 Cannes Film Festival.
 She was a member of the jury for the main competition at the 58th Berlin International Film Festival in 2008, chaired by Costa Gavras; the 2012 Cannes Film Festival, chaired by Nanni Moretti; and the 2015 Venice Film Festival, chaired by Alfonso Cuaron.
 In 2025, she served as president of the jury at the 18th Angoulême Francophone Film Festival (FFA).

 Public image

-Kruger was included in People's "50 Most Beautiful People in the World" 2004 issue.
-She appeared on Maxim's "Hot 100" list twice, ranking at No. 50 in 2005 and No. 88 in 2009.
+Kruger was included in Peoples "50 Most Beautiful People in the World" 2004 issue.
+She appeared on Maxims "Hot 100" list twice, ranking at No. 50 in 2005 and No. 88 in 2009.
 She also ranked at No. 83 on AskMen's "Top 99 Women" list in 2010.

 Kruger is a brand ambassador for Swiss watch manufacturer Jaeger-LeCoultre.
 Since 2009, she has been a global "spokesmodel" of L'Oréal.
 In 2010, she became the face for Calvin Klein's Beauty fragrance line.